FindMySchool LogoFindMySchool

 Transport information indicates dedicated bus routes and links to local operators.
 Rather than relying on informal community advice, families should check the current routes, ticketing arrangements, and whether services align with the 3.10pm finish, as these can change year to year.

 Winchcombe School was rated Good at its most recent inspection, with Good judgements across quality of education, behaviour and attitudes, personal development, and leadership and management.
-GCSE outcomes sit in the England-typical performance band, and published evidence highlights a calm, purposeful environment and a strong sense of community.
+Current GCSE outcomes are more modest nationally, with the school ranked 2,720th out of 3,895 for GCSE academic outcomes, and published evidence highlights a calm, purposeful environment and a strong sense of community.

 Applications are made through Gloucestershire’s coordinated admissions process.
-For September 2026 entry, the closing date is midnight on 31 October 2025 and allocations are issued on 02 March 2026.
+For Year 7 entry, check the council’s current secondary admissions timetable for the application deadline and allocation day.
 If the school is oversubscribed, distance becomes the key factor after priority groups such as looked-after children and siblings.

-On the FindMySchool GCSE measures, the school is ranked 1,988th in England and 10th in the Cheltenham area (FindMySchool ranking based on official data).
-Attainment 8 is 47.7 and Progress 8 is -0.01, indicating progress broadly in line with the national baseline.
+On the FindMySchool GCSE measures, the school is ranked 2,720th in England for GCSE academic outcomes and 10th in the Cheltenham area (FindMySchool ranking based on official data).
+Attainment 8 is 42.8 and Progress 8 is -0.01, indicating progress broadly in line with the national baseline.

 Published evidence describes students as well supported and safe, with safeguarding recorded as effective.
 The school sets out wellbeing support that includes access to counselling, peer mentoring, and targeted interventions such as Emotional Literacy Support Assistants.